 Employers can require employees to take holiday on specific dates by giving notice which is double the length of the holiday required to be taken.
 (For example, if the employer requires the employee to take one week's annual leave, it must give them at least two weeks' advance notice.)

-Employers can also cancel staff's annual leave if necessary, by giving notice which is the length of the planned holiday; however, they should do so only when absolutely necessary as exercising this power unreasonably could lead to staff unrest or constructive unfair dismissal claims (and at the very least, it doesn't do much for your culture).
+Employers can also cancel staff's holiday if they need to, by giving notice which is the length of the planned holiday; however, they should only do this if absolutely necessary.
+Exercising this power unreasonably could lead to staff unrest or constructive unfair dismissal claims (and at the very least, it doesn't do much for your culture).

 Think very carefully before cancelling leave and if you are in any doubt about the law, we recommend seeking professional advice.

-The recent relaxation of existing regulations adds a new layer of complexity to managing leave and if you are in any doubt about what to do, we recommend speaking with one of our HR consultant partners.
+Managing leave is complex.
+If you're in any doubt about what to do, we recommend getting in touch with one of our HR consultant Partners.